Historical type from Three Islands Press

 Frequently Asked Questions

-1. How do I know which format I should order?
+1. How do I try before I buy?

-4. May I install my fonts on more than one computer?
+5. May I install my font(s) on more than one computer?

-7. What about emedding?
-May I embed in PDFs, on the Web, elsewhere?
+8. What about embedding?
+May I embed in PDFs, apps, eBooks, elsewhere?

 9. What if I'm unhappy with my purchase—can I get my money back?